Staying Active at Any Size

 Devices you can wear, such as pedometers and fitness trackers, may help you count steps, calories, and minutes of physical activity.
 Trackers can help you set goals and monitor progress.
 You wear most of these devices on your wrist like a watch, or clipped to your clothing.

 Keeping an activity journal is another good way to help you stay motivated and on track to reach your fitness goals.

 Set goals.
 As you track your activity, try to set specific short- and long-term goals.
 For example, instead of “I will be more active,” set a goal such as “I will take a walk after lunch at least 2 days a week.”
 Getting started with a doable goal is a good way to form a new habit.
 A short-term goal may be to walk 5 to 10 minutes, 5 days a week.
-A long-term goal may be to do at least 30 minutes of moderate-intensity physical activity on most days of the week.
+A long-term goal may be to do at least 150 minutes of moderate-intensity physical activity a week.

 Get support.
 Ask a family member or friend to be active with you.
 Your workout buddy can help make your activities more fun and can cheer you on and help you meet your goals.

 Track progress.
 You may not feel as though you are making progress, but when you look back at where you started, you may be pleasantly surprised.
 Making regular activity part of your life is a big step.
 Start slowly and praise yourself for every goal you set and achieve.